jayesh-07/pythonpackage-intelliprocess-DS-5010/README.md

 -----------------

-# intelliprocess: for machine learning data preprocessing
+# IntelliProcess: data pre-processing and visualization for machine learning

 ## What is intelliprocess?